xpack/web-jekyll/_posts/releases/mingw-w64-gcc/2024-06-28-mingw-w64-gcc-v13-3-0-1-released.md

 ---
 title:  xPack MinGW-w64 GCC v13.3.0-1 released

-TODO: select one summary

-summary: "Version **13.3.0-1** is a maintenance release; it updates to the latest upstream master."

 summary: "Version **13.3.0-1** is a new release; it follows the official GNU GCC release."

 gcc_version: "13.3.0"